Fobban12/Forum-Platform-Kotlin-Firebase/README.md

 ## Project structure

-In this project, MVVM architecture (Model - View - View Model) architecture is used to structurize data handling implementations in connection with Firebase.
+In this project, MVVM architecture (Model - View - View Model) architecture is used to structurize data handling implementations in connection with Firebase, Firestore.

 ## Notable Configuration